I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/swenum/nf-swenum-ksservicebusenumcreaterequest.md

 ## -remarks
 <p><b>KsServiceBusEnumCreateRequest</b> services the IRP_MJ_CREATE request for the registered device interface by matching the given IRP's<i> FileObject-&gt;FileName</i> with the registered bus reference strings.
 If the device reference is present, enumerated and created, the IRP is simply re-routed to the actual device.
 If the reference string is <b>NULL</b>, it is assumed that this is a request for the bus interface and the IRP_MJ_CREATE is completed.
 If the device reference has not already been enumerated, or is not active, the IRP is queued and a PDO is created and a bus enumeration is initiated by IoInvalidateDeviceRelations().</p>

-<p><b>KsServiceBusEnumCreateRequest</b> services the IRP_MJ_CREATE request for the registered device interface by matching the given IRP's<i> FileObject-&gt;FileName</i> with the registered bus reference strings.
-If the device reference is present, enumerated and created, the IRP is simply re-routed to the actual device.
-If the reference string is <b>NULL</b>, it is assumed that this is a request for the bus interface and the IRP_MJ_CREATE is completed.
-If the device reference has not already been enumerated, or is not active, the IRP is queued and a PDO is created and a bus enumeration is initiated by IoInvalidateDeviceRelations().</p>

 ## -requirements
 <table>
 <tr>